markwylde/msplat-cli/README.md

    projects         tasks for managing projects services         tasks for managing services stacks           tasks for managing stacks help, h          Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --config value  configuration settings for msplat (default: "./config.yml") [$MSPLAT_CONFIG] --help, -h      show help
+   --config value  configuration settings for msplat (default: "?cwd") [$MSPLAT_CONFIG] --help, -h      show help
    --version, -v   print the version